 Recreational discards of several snapper grouper species are higher than the landings for certain modes of fishing (Table G.1.1.4).
 Red snapper, black sea bass, red grouper, and tomtate discards are many times higher than their landings across all modes.
 Across most of the snapper grouper species, the magnitude of private mode discards is much higher compared to the headboat or charter modes.
-Red porgy recreational discards to landings ratios are 106% in the headboat component, 63% in the charter component, and 77% in the private recreational component.
+Neither golden tilefish or blueline tilefish rank in the top ten of discards in headboat, charter or private modes.